ukmars/ukmarsbot-mazerunner/README.md

 ## Updates

-Be aware that, if you download a newer copy of the code, and simply unpack it into te same folder, you will over-write config.h, user.h and user.cpp and your changes will be lost. don't do that.
+Be aware that, if you download a newer copy of the code, and simply unpack it into the same folder, you will over-write config.h, user.h and user.cpp and your changes will be lost.
+Don't be like Bob - don't do that.

 This is an early release of the code and you can expect several updates.